MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03-text-analysis.md

     ![Screenshot of Foundry home page.](./media/ai-foundry-portal.png)

+1. Scroll down to the bottom of the home page and select **Explore Azure AI services**.

+1. On the Azure AI services page, select the **Language + Translator** tile.

+1. Select **Try the Language Playground**.
+Then in the dialog box click on **Create a new project**.

-1. Select **Create an agent**.
-Then create a new project with the following settings:
+1. Create a new project with the following settings:
     - **Project name**: *Enter a valid name for your project.*
     - **Advanced settings**:
         - **Subscription**: *Your Azure subscription*